HavocParasite/S2-Reaper/README.md

-# Struts2-AutoPwn
+# S2-Reaper

+This project is used to collect vulnerable URLs that affected by Struts2 S2-045 from the Google search results.

 ## Usage

 ```
-python autopwn.py
+python reaper.py
 ```

 ## About

-The `autopwn.py` will run a google search crawler with keywords definded at `crawler.conf` to find vulnerable URLs.
+The `reaper.py` will run a google search crawler with keywords definded at `crawler.conf` to find vulnerable URLs.

 ### `crawler.conf`